 Changes to Help to Buy equity loans from 2021

-From 2021 until 2023, Help to Buy equity loans will only be available to first-time buyers, and regional property price caps will apply.
-These will be set at 1.5 times the current (autumn 2018) forecast regional average first-time buyer price, meaning the maximum property price you'll be able to take out a Help to Buy loan on will be:
+The maximum amount you can borrow will also be regionally capped.
+This will be set at 1.5 times the regional average first-time buyer price forecast in Autumn 2018, meaning the maximum property price you'll be able to take out a Help to Buy loan on will be:

 Should I take out an equity loan?